zavolanlab/zarp/docs/guides/usage.md

     bash run.sh
     ```

-6. To find out more information on the output files please go to the [output files](https://zavolanlab.github.io/zarp/guides/outputs/) section
+6. To find out more information on the output files please go to the [output files](./outputs.md) section.

 ## How to download data from SRA?